Model A: Strong gains in new agreements

 Both teachers and support staff will receive 12 weeks of paid non-initial primary carer’s leave, superannuation on paid parental leave and two days of paid cultural and ceremonial leave for Aboriginal or Torres Strait Islander employees.

-If members vote in favour of the MEAs, they will be submitted to the FWC for formal approval.
+The MEAs will now be submitted to the FWC for formal approval.
 Once approved, the new pay rates, entitlements and conditions will take effect, and many members will also receive back pay.

 The union could only achieve these wins with the active engagement and support of members throughout the bargaining process.
 We are always stronger together.

-We congratulate our members in Model A schools for their strength and solidarity that will lead to strong improvements in pay and conditions.
+We congratulate our members in Model A schools for their strength and solidarity, which has led to strong improvements in pay and conditions.

 Published in the June 2026 edition of Newsmonth.
 Written by Nadia Gubbay-Nemes (Industrial officer)